 - 6 Things to see in La Gomera

 - 7 Activities in La Gomera in the fall, winter, or spring

 - 8 Shopping + Restaurants.
 Are they open in the fall, winter, or spring?

 - 11 Accommodation

 - 12 Packing List

 Why should people stay in La Gomera

-Popularly called land of the winter sun, the island has great weather in the winter which is one of the reasons snowbirds are so drawn to La Gomera.
+Popularly called the land of the winter sun, the island has great weather in the winter which is one of the reasons snowbirds are so drawn to La Gomera.
 The island is also blessed with amazing black sanded beaches, beautiful features of nature, and a scenic landscape including a national park that is also a UNESCO heritage site.
 The people are friendly and can always be seen with a smile.
 This infectious joy is one you wouldn't want to miss on your trip.
 The locals are hospitable and will engage with most tourists and answer questions.
 The cost of living is also affordable enough to keep you coming back for years.

 The island has a subtropical oceanic climate which is extremely mild, warm, and sunny.
 The winters can be mistaken for spring with how warm the temperatures remain.
-While the temperatures on the coast remain inviting and pleasant, things get a little different on the interior.
+While the temperatures on the coast remain inviting and pleasant, things get a little different in the interior.
 There is often heavy rainfall on some parts of the interior while other parts barely see any moisture.
-The altitude and how exposed the slopes are also influencing the weather.
+The altitude and how exposed the slopes are also influence the weather.
 Winter temperatures are around .
 It can get colder in the evenings so bring an extra layer of warm clothes.